dsu-arl/base-c-programming-dojo/hello-world/running-c-programs/DESCRIPTION.md

 ### Challenge Instructions
 Follow these steps to complete the challenge!

 1. Make sure you still have your "Hello World!"
-C file.
+C file in your home directory.
 2. Compile your C file using the command `gcc <your_file>.c` (replacing `<your_file>` with the name of your C file).
 This will automatically create an `a.out` executable file in your current directory.
 3. To test your program, run `./a.out` to see the output from your program.
-4. To get the flag [TODO: CONNOR FILL IN HOW TO VERIFY]
+4. To get the flag, run `verify` to validate your solution.